stonemjs/docs/src/docs/router/misc.md

 ## Summary

-Stone Router goes beyond just defining and resolving routes — it empowers you with tools to introspect, adapt, and navigate with precision.
+Stone Router goes beyond just defining and resolving routes, it empowers you with tools to introspect, adapt, and navigate with precision.
 The miscellaneous features complete the routing experience by offering:

 * **Middleware support** for fine-grained control at the route level